 Your charming and well written article of Dr. and Mrs. Baxter's wedding was immensely enjoyed by the couple, our residents and staff.
-Thank you four your time, pictures and for being here on the Baxter's wedding day.
-You added that special air of importance with your presence and we want you to know we appreciate I was very much impressed with your friendly welcome your Mr. Fisher and your office gave me when I picked up the extra pictures and the Thank you, Miss Cloyd, and Mr. Fisher and your company.
-MRS. JANET SWAIN Recreational Director Golden Hours Convalescent Hospitals Profanity Hit To the Editor:
+Thank you four your time, pictures and for being here on the Baxter's wedding You added that special air of day. importance with your presence and we want you to know we appreciate it.
+I was very much impressed with Another School Door